What is Restorative Justice?

 Restorative Justice is not punitive, and in this, it allows for people to make mistakes, learn from them, and still feel they are a valuable member of their community.

-- Is more like mediation
+- It is more like mediation

 - Is people-centered